Bad Faith Insurance Claims

 The specifics of these policies can vary, but all insurers have a legal obligation to abide by the implied covenant of good faith and fair dealing.
 Generally speaking, bad faith is intentional dishonesty by way of failure to fulfill the contractual or legal obligations, by misleading or violating the basic standards of honesty in dealing with others.

-At The Law Offices of Jeffrey S. Glassman, our Boston auto accident attorneys are familiar with what constitutes bad faith by the insurance companies, and how those actions may be remedied to your benefit.
+At Jeffrey Glassman Injury Lawyers, our Boston auto accident attorneys are familiar with what constitutes bad faith by the insurance companies, and how those actions may be remedied to your benefit.

 Insurance companies and adjustors who are acting in good faith will try to find ways to accept and pay claims both properly and promptly.
 Those who are acting in bad faith will actively seek ways to diminish or disprove claims, delay payment or deny a claim entirely – even when liability is clear.